-The Zoning Board of Appeals finds that the Proposed Action's potential impacts to parking conditions and traffic and roadway operating conditions will be minimized and mitigated to the maximum extent practicable.
+The Zoning Board of Appeals finds that the Proposed Action's potential impacts to parking conditions, and traffic and roadway operating conditions will be minimized.

 ECONOMIC & FISCAL ANALYSIS

 An economic and fiscal analysis of the Proposed Action was performed.
 The analysis considered tax revenue, market feasibility, employment, business displacement, and neighborhood impact.